dkcountry/MISO_Nets/Readme.txt

+# CS Project for AWS Big Data class at UChicago.
+Written by David Kang and Qizhen He, 5/1/2013
+This is basic feed forward neural net implemention designed to making trading decisions on the MISO electricity data.
+Our goal was to forecast future price changes based on a variety of current-time inputs - including current day prices, relationships between locations (nodes), and time.
+Due to the volume of data, we were eventually required to re-implement in C++ and parallelize the program in AWS

-# These are the instructions for compiling the C++ implementation.
+#The following are the instructions for compiling the C++ implementation.

 Separate instructions for running the python version can be found in the prototype folder.